FollyMaddy/retropie-philips-cdi-tools/README.md

 *full-screen

-*full mouse support and fixes ar implemented
+*full mouse support and fixes are implemented

 *joystick button associations for keyboard, mouse and eventually joystick